-The researchers also demonstrated that QuanTILfy can be used to accurately and reproducibly characterize T-cell clonality in patients with T-cell acute lymphoblastic leukemia.
+The researchers also demonstrated that QuanTILfy can be used to accurately and reproducibly characterize T-cell clonality top milf porn site in patients with T-cell acute lymphoblastic leukemia.
 In each case, they saw a single QuanTILfy assay subgroup increase, indicative of clonal expansion.
 This finding was confirmed by deep sequencing.

 The QuanTILfy assay proved to be both sensitive and accurate.
 In a mixture of human T-cells purified from blood and normal human lung fibroblasts, the assay demonstrated the ability to detect a single TCR rearrangement among 10,000 tumor cells.
 Importantly, it also demonstrated the ability of ddPCR technology to quantify a large number of markers simultaneously in a single reaction through multiplexing.

 The upshot of all this is significant.
 “Now that we have the sensitivity and ability to reproducibly count TILs in tumors, “ said Dr. Bielas.
 “We may be able to stratify and more effectively treat patients based on tumor TIL count, especially with immunotherapeutics coming to market.”

 Hindson CM et. al.(2013).
 Absolute quantification by droplet digital PCR versus analog real-time PCR.
 Nat Methods 10, 1003-1005.